pygame/pygame/docs/reST/ref/music.rst

    | :sl:`queue a sound file to follow the current`
    | :sg:`queue(filename) -> None`
+   | :sg:`queue(fileobj, namehint="") -> None`

    This will load a sound file and queue it.
 A queued sound file will begin as soon as the current sound naturally ends.
 Only one sound can be queued at a time.
 Queuing a new sound while another sound is queued will result in the new sound becoming the queued sound.
 Also, if the current sound is ever stopped or changed, the queued sound will be lost.

+   If you are loading from a file object, the namehint parameter can be used to specify the type of music data in the object.
+For example: :code:`queue(fileobj, "ogg")`.

    The following example will play music by Bach six times, then play music by Mozart once: